ministryofjustice/laa-apply-for-legal-aid/docs/git-crypt.md

 #Add a new user for git-crypt

+* have the user publish their public key

+         gpg --keyserver pgp.mit.edu --send-keys A1234BBB1232CCCETC
 * start a new git branch `git checkout -b add-<name>-as-gpg-user`
 * obtain the user key ID from a keystore (for example pgp.key-server.io)